-In soccer, the term hat-trick refers to the achievement of one player scoring three goals in a single soccer game.
-These three goals don’t have to be scored consecutively or in the same manner.
+A hat-trick in soccer is when one player scores three goals in a single soccer game.
+These three goals don’t have to be scored consecutively or in the same style.
+Any player can score a hat-trick at any point during a game.

-This definition of a hat-trick explains what it is but the term “hat-trick” can seem like a very strange expression to use to describe scoring goals.
+This definition of a hat-trick explains what it is, but the term “hat-trick” can seem like a bizarre expression to use to describe scoring goals.
 Thankfully, I’ll explain how it came to be referred to as that below.

 What Defines a Hat-Trick

-As with many sports, the sport of soccer uses a variety of different terms and expressions to describe something that is happening or has happened.
-When it comes to the number of goals scored, two of the most common terms you will hear is a player having scored a “brace” or a “hat-trick”.
+As with many sports, the sport of soccer uses various terms and expressions to describe something that is happening or has happened.
+When it comes to the number of goals scored, two of the most common words you will hear are a player having scored a “brace” or a “hat-trick.”

-To discover what a “brace” is in soccer click here to go to my article explaining the definition of that term, otherwise keep reading to find more out about a hat-trick.
+To discover what a “brace” is in soccer, check out my article – A Brace in Soccer: What does it mean? – explaining the definition of that term; otherwise, keep reading to find more out about a hat-trick.

 As you just read, there are three factors that make up a hat-trick: